turingschool/backend-curriculum-site/module4/intermission_work/intermission_work.md

 ### Looking for more?

-Check out [these](./additional_resources.md) additional resources to help prepare you.
+Check out [these](./additional_resources.md) additional resources to be even more prepared.